riyaaasharma/News-App/README.md

 NewsApp is a simple and intuitive news application that fetches and displays the latest news articles from various sources.
-This project is built using [your tech stack, e.g., React Native for mobile or React.js for web, and a backend service such as Node.js/Express].
+This project is built using [your tech stack, e.g., React Native for mobile or React.js for web, and a backend service such as Node.js/Express.
-Features
-Latest News: Fetches and displays the most recent news articles.
+Features of this News app that I have made in this project are:- Latest News: Fetches and displays the most recent news articles.
 Categories: Browse news by different categories such as Technology, Sports, Business, etc.
 Search Functionality: Search for specific news articles.